Interlake-Saints/the-late-and-great/_posts/2024-03-22-gary-roger-gloor.md

   - /assets/garygloorpictures.png
 gender: male
 ---
 G﻿ary passed away on November 1, 2023, after a battle with cancer.
+He left behind two daughters and one granddaughter.